 Destruction of the Chain Bridge

 The bridge was just finished as the first order was given to destroy it.
-The Austrian who escaped towards the Buda hills, running away from the Hungarian freedom fighters, were ordered to bomb the bridge.
+The Austrians who escaped towards the Buda hills, running away from the Hungarian freedom fighters, were ordered to bomb the bridge.
 Luckily they did not succeed, but less than 100 years later Budapest was not that lucky.
 The Chain Bridge was destroyed during the Second World War by the Germans, as they blew up all the bridges crossing the Danube, to make sure that the Communist army could not follow after them.
-The bridge was later rebuilt and finished for the 100 year anniversary in 1949.
+The bridge was later rebuilt and finished for the 100-year anniversary in 1949.

-During summertime the bridge is sometimes closed down on Sunday and an open air market can be found here.
+During summertime, the bridge is sometimes closed down on Sunday and an open-air market can be found here.